tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 [^12]: "Un-transformation" becomes more difficult since we have to account for the ridge penalty.

-## Take-away
+## Ancillary Take-away

-One thing I'd like to point out here: I think this whole approach really showcases the inference made possible by player stats (xG, Possession Value metrics like atomic VAEP, etc.) aggregated over long periods of time (by season here).
+One final thing I'd like to point out here: I think this whole approach really showcases the inference made possible by player stats (xG, possession value metrics like atomic VAEP, etc.) aggregated over long periods of time.
 While such stats are often used to evaluate player performance in single games or even for singular in-game actions, they are most effective in providing insight when employed in higher-level analyses.